cansyl/CROssBAR/README.md

 CROssBAR (c) by CanSyL

-CROssBAR is licensed under a Creative Commons Attribution 4.0 Unported License.
+CROssBAR is licensed under a Creative Commons Attribution 4.0 International (CC BY 4.0)

 You should have received a copy of the license along with this work.
 If not, see <http://creativecommons.org/licenses/by/4.0/>.